Review | He investigated Clinton and Trump. Then the Justice Department turned on him.

-Strzok spent decades as an FBI agent avoiding the spotlight, diligently combating Russian efforts to penetrate and destabilize the United States, eventually becoming deputy of the bureau’s counterintelligence division.
+Strzok spent decades as an FBI agent avoiding the spotlight, diligently combating Russian efforts to penetrate and destabilize the United States, eventually becoming deputy assistant director in the bureau’s counterintelligence division.
 Yet, with his role in some of the era’s most controversial inquiries — concerning Hillary Clinton’s emails and Moscow’s interference in the 2016 election — that spotlight found him, and Strzok got burned.
 Investigated by the Department of Justice and assailed by President Trump for the personal (and political) texts Strzok sent to an FBI colleague with whom he was having an affair, he lost his privacy, reputation and job.
 “After a quarter of a century in pursuit of the nation’s enemies,” he writes, “I had been deemed an enemy myself.”

 In “Compromised,” Strzok tells his side of this story — or at least those sides he is at liberty to tell and comfortable telling.
 His early experiences tracking Russian officers who had settled clandestinely in the United States make for riveting reading (and became the glorious television series “The Americans”), but it is his battles in the Trump years that matter here.
 Unlike the recent memoir by former FBI director James Comey, Strzok offers the view from a few rungs down, in the bureaucratic and investigative trenches, where his rivals might be Russian operatives one day and DOJ overseers the next.